robertdebock/ansible-probe/README.md

 Ansible Probe
 =============

-Use molecule with many distributions to generate the `platforms` part in `meta/main.yml`.
+Use molecule with many distributions to update the `platforms` section in `meta/main.yml`.

 Usage
 -----